14 DAY FREE TRIAL

 You may want to argue with me on this issue, but open your mind and your heart and watch your tongue before crap like this does more harm than good.
 [PS: I used to be this way, so learn from a reformed douchebag like myself and let's all become badasses together]

 Your children usually know a couple of things.
-They know they love you, they can trust you, you're awesome (like a superhero), and they also know that murder can get the person they love and trust thrown in jail, and that's not good.
+They know they love you, they can trust you, and you're awesome (like a superhero).
+They also know that murder can get the person they love and trust thrown in jail, and that's not good.

-[Now read that stupid meme again and let's move towards love, power and wisdom]
+[Now read that stupid meme again, and let's move toward love, power, and wisdom]

-This meme is a result of a culture that only looks at the surface.
+This meme results from a culture that only looks at the surface.
 It's a result of fear and ego mixed with an undisciplined unconscious personal narrative.
-That starts when you read a quote or meme, and it inspires you, then you think, "Yeah, I'm like that."
-With no actual proof or training.
+It starts when you read a quote or meme and it inspires you, then you think, "Yeah, I'm like that," with no actual proof or training.

-This brings me to the term "alpha".
+This brings me to the term "alpha."
 I've been hearing it a lot lately.
 Usually, from some puffy-faced sleeveless guy who thinks going to the gym makes you a good leader.
-This meme is a great way for an alpha to lose their position though.
-Train a dog and lose your cool.
-The dog will often lose respect for you and no longer trust you and you will not be the alpha anymore.
+This meme is an excellent way for an alpha to lose its position, though: train a dog and lose your cool.
+The dog will often lose respect for you, no longer trust you, and you will no longer be the alpha.
 You'll be the pack member that gets them food and picks up their poop.
 Now think of how many stressed-out reactionary parents are just like this, and their kids run the show.

-A true alpha, protector, parent, and leader are not swept up in emotion or violence.
+A true alpha, protector, parent, and leader is not swept up in emotion or violence.
 A true alpha, a true warrior, makes decisions, not impulsive reactions.
 I am not above this behavior or feeling swept away in a rage-filled tantrum.
 Heck, I have almost ruined my life for way less.
-However, with one breath, you can go from reacting to responding.
-Transforming fear into love.
+However, with one breath, you can go from reacting to responding, transforming fear into love.

-My father was like this, and that's why I accidentally sorta may have broken up my family.
+My father was like this, and that's why I may have accidentally broken up my family.

 That decision I made unfolded some horrible secrets about my family and was a big part of why my family broke up.
 However, I still had my father; he was still a free man and not in prison in his 70s with Parkinson's Disease.
-He also ended up changing his life for the better, getting proper health care, finding true love, and living his final years with the woman of his dreams by his side.
+He also improved his life, getting proper health care, finding true love, and living his final years with the woman of his dreams by his side.
 Way better than going all "IG Meme" on a bitch and spending his last days in prison while his family struggled without him.
 That decision also helped my mom.
 She is now happy and thriving with more youth than most 20-year-olds.
 She has a beautiful life.
-She's even in a band with her amazing husband.
+She's even in a band with her fantastic husband.
 Seeing that my old man was going to ruin his life for his family placed me in a position to try and protect my protector.
 I went way above my maturity to try and make a potential disaster into some basic American dysfunctional yet manageable chaos.

 This also reminds me of Cain Valasquez in 2022

-To be a "warrior" is to understand strategy, EQ, and decision-making.
-To be an "alpha" is to understand how to make allies and share resources.
-To hold space.
-Children react, monkeys react.
-Any great fighter knows that when you get the other person emotional, then you can force and predict their reactions.
+To be a "warrior" means understanding strategy, EQ, and decision-making.
+To be an "alpha" means making allies and sharing resources.
+To hold space, children react, monkeys react.
+Any great fighter knows that when you get the other person emotional, you can force and predict their reactions.

 Adults are usually more at risk than any at-risk youth I've ever worked with, and I have worked with thousands.
 I am not excluding myself from any of this critique.
-However, I am also making the decision to point it out as an attempt to be able to rise a little higher than saying blowhard, fearful, pompous sh!t like that meme above.
+However, I am also deciding to point it out as an attempt to rise a little higher than saying blowhard, fearful, pompous sh!t like that meme above.
 So after the gym and the gun range, start journaling, meditating, and finding your Yin to balance your Yang.
 Acting like a wild card is an easy way to cripple your family, and in war, it is often good practice to injure instead of kill.
 That slows everyone down.

 • Teach your children that when they come to you with a very intense and terrifying situation, you will guide them with love to a place of solution and resolution.

-• Situational Awareness - The most useful skill that gets better as you age.
+• Situational Awareness - The most helpful skill that gets better as you age.

 • Mindfulness - be aware of your habits and the signals you are putting out into the world